SEKOIA-IO/documentation/_shared_content/intelligence_center/integrations/misp.md

 It can be added to an existing MISP instance by following [MISP's documentation](https://www.circl.lu/doc/misp/managing-feeds/).

 To fetch Sekoia.io’s MISP feed, you’ll have to generate an API key with the `INTHREAT_READ_OBJECTS` permission.
-Please read the “[Generate API keys](../../../../getting_started/manage_api_keys)“ and “[Permissions](../../../../getting_started/Permissions)” page to understand how to create a new API key with the proper permissions.
+Please read the “[Generate API keys](../../../../getting_started/manage_api_keys)“ page to understand how to create a new API key with the proper permissions.

 The following field values are required for the feed to work properly: